Ai Accountant

 VLOOKUP marks it as a mismatch.

-Now multiply this across hundreds of invoices where vendors use slightly different formats, slashes instead of hyphens, leading zeros dropped, extra spaces, or abbreviated series names.
+Now multiply this across hundreds of invoices where vendors use slightly different formats.
+Slashes instead of hyphens, leading zeros dropped, extra spaces, or abbreviated series names.

 Each one gets flagged.
 Each one requires someone to manually search, filter by GSTIN, compare amounts, and confirm whether it is a real discrepancy or just a formatting difference.